Ku Klux Klan: 1950s–1960s: post-war opposition to civil rights

 After the decline of the national organization, small independent groups adopted the name "Ku Klux Klan", along with variations.
 They had no formal relationships with each other, and most had no connection to the second KKK, except for the fact that they copied its terminology and costumes.
 Beginning in the 1950s, for instance, individual Klan groups in Birmingham, Alabama, began to resist social change and Black people's efforts to improve their lives by bombing houses in transitional neighborhoods.
 The white men worked in mining and steel industries, with access to these materials.
 There were so many bombings of Black people's homes in Birmingham by Klan groups in the 1950s that the city was nicknamed "Bombingham".

 During the tenure of Bull Connor as police commissioner in Birmingham, Klan groups were closely allied with the police and operated with impunity.
 When the Freedom Riders arrived in Birmingham in 1961, Connor gave Klan members fifteen minutes to attack the riders before sending in the police to quell the attack.
 When local and state authorities failed to protect the Freedom Riders and activists, the federal government began to establish intervention and protection.
 In states such as Alabama and Mississippi, Klan members forged alliances with governors' administrations.
 In Birmingham and elsewhere, the KKK groups bombed the houses of civil rights activists.
 In some cases they used physical violence, intimidation, and assassination directly against individuals.
 Continuing disfranchisement of Black people across the South meant that most could not serve on juries, which were all-white and demonstrably biased verdicts and sentences.

 According to a report from the Southern Regional Council in Atlanta, the homes of 40 Black Southern families were bombed during 1951 and 1952.
 Some of the bombing victims were social activists whose work exposed them to danger, but most were either people who refused to bow to racist convention or were innocent bystanders, unsuspecting victims of random violence.

-Among the more notorious murders by Klan members in the 1950s and 1960s:
+Among the more notorious murders by Klan members in the 1950s and 1960s were: